KDavies2022/KDavies2022.github.io/README.md

-##Keaton Davies - 2025 Graduate
+#Keaton Davies - 2025 Graduate
-# Full Stack Engineering since 2024!
+## Full Stack Engineering since 2024!

 Hello, I am Keaton Davies.
 I've been working on getting my Bachelor's Degree in Computer Science since 2022.
 I've had a long road and I've had plenty of setbacks.
+This is my professional reflection on my work that I've done throughout this course.
+I've attempted this Capstone three times now.
+The first time I tried I had my hard drive fail.
+The second time I had my Aunt die.
+This time I've had a CPU fan fail but that didn't stop me this time.
+I've pushed through and that alone speaks to my perseverance.
+This has been a marathon and not a sprint in my case.
+Outside of my course work I've built several small goofy python scripts.
+One of which is a little discord bot that responds when specific words are used in a chat, and another is a D&D stat generator that 'rolls' six sets of three six sided dice to determine a character's stats.
+In my professional work I am currently working at a Non-profit where I am an IT Specialist II and part of a very small IT team.
+I manage a little bit of everything from printer issues all the way up to major outages alongside our Director and the other two IT specialists.